cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/environment-credentials.md

 There should no longer be a warning regarding *Groovy String interpolation*.

 {{% notice tip %}}
-By default warnings are configured to be displayed on the build and log pages when there might be insecure interpolation.
-To configure these warnings set `org.jenkinsci.plugins.workflow.cps.DSL.UNSAFE_GROOVY_INTERPOLATION` to the following values:
+By default, the use of unsafe Groovy string interpolation in a Jenkins pipeline will result in a warning.
+However, we have configured your controller with a system property to override the default warning and to fail any job that uses unsafe Groovy interpolation.
+To configure these warnings set `org.jenkinsci.plugins.workflow.cps.DSL.UNSAFE_GROOVY_INTERPOLATION` to one of the following values:
   1) `ignore`: no warnings will be displayed on the log or build page.
   2) `fail`: build failure when the build encounters the first interpolated groovy string that contains a secret.
 {{% /notice %}}